£17 billion potential saving

 Workers tell us that when children are involved plans are more successful and they can see their experience from the child’s perspective.
 The child’s lived experience is clear which makes them safer, happier and their wellbeing improved.
 Another important factor is that children become more visible, without needs overshadowed by the adults around them.

 Tom, aged 10, was supported by his early help worker to complete a wellbeing statement to help him share how he was feeling.
 He scored himself a 1 when asked how he was doing.
 Tom went on to choose words such as ‘anxious’ ‘unsafe’ and ‘confused’ which explained why he scored himself as a 1 on the scaling question.
 As each section prompted Tom with questions, he answered with protective factors such as having good friends and he likes where he lives.
 He also thought he has good coping techniques when things don’t go well for him stating ‘he is kind to himself’.
 Tom went on to say he was worried about the way he looked and his future.
 He thinks people don’t like him and he is getting bullied at school.
 The worker was able to use this information to speak to Tom more on her next visit.
-Tom is recovering from cancer and needs to have an operation on his heart, which worries him and puts a strain on his Mum.
+Tom is recovering from an illness and needs to have a lot of treatment, which worries him and puts a strain on his Mum.
 The early help worker was able to look at Mum’s wider networks to see if there was other support that could help.
 She discussed the bullying with Tom and has agreed that this will be picked up as part of the early help plan when school reopens.
 (Together for Children Sunderland)

 Intervene at the right time and in the right way